Hoonthecreator/for-people-who-will-be-confused/README.md

 <h1>Thoughts on the filed of computing</h1>

 Physical computing, code, digitalized working method... all these things are heard a little bit heavy to easily embrace and do.
-But, as the market is changing and moving even right now, plus, the audiences' (or I would like to say 'consumer') needs are getting more complex, I believe we should be ready for the upcoming future.
+But, as the market is changing and moving even right now, plus, the audiences' (or 'consumer') needs are getting more complex, I believe we should be ready for the upcoming future.
 Also, at the same time, we shouldn't forget the most crucial fact that there is a human behind everything eventually.